frontenddogma/web-development-glossary/manuscript/r.md

 : The process or outcome of a design update for a product or interface.

 Redirect
 : A technique for making a web page available under more than one URL address.
 When a web browser attempts to open a URL that has been redirected, a page with a different URL is opened.
 Similarly, domain redirection or domain forwarding is when all pages in a URL domain are redirected to a different domain.
-URL redirection is done for various reasons: for URL shortening; to prevent broken links when web pages are moved; to allow multiple domain names belonging to the same owner to refer to a single web site; to guide navigation into and out of a website; for privacy protection; and for hostile purposes such as phishing attacks or malware distribution.
+URL redirection is done for various reasons: for URL shortening; to prevent broken links when web pages are moved; to allow multiple domain names belonging to the same owner to refer to a single website; to guide navigation into and out of a website; for privacy protection; and for hostile purposes such as phishing attacks or malware distribution.
 Redirects can be set up on the server and the client side.&nbsp;[†](#w-redirect)

 Redundancy
 : The intentional duplication of critical components or functions of a system with the intention of increasing reliability of the system.
 There are four major forms of redundancy: hardware redundancy, such as dual modular redundancy and triple modular redundancy; information redundancy, such as error detection and correction methods; time redundancy, performing the same operation multiple times such as multiple executions of a program or multiple copies of data transmitted; and software redundancy such as N-version programming.&nbsp;[†](#w-redundancy)